SMART App Launch Integration

 - Read FHIR Patient

-- The SMART App uses the access_token to call the MR FHIR API.
-Typically, it starts by reading the Patient resource using the patient ID returned in the token response.
+- The SMART App uses the access_token to invoke FHIR API requests to the MR FHIR API.
+Typically, this starts with a Read Patient request with the ID provided in the

 The Token response contains an ID token which is a JSON Web Token (JWT) containing claims about the authentication event and the user.

-To retrieve th fhirUser ID, the SMART App needs to decode the ID token and extract the relevant claim from the payload.
+To retrieve the fhirUser ID, the SMART App needs to decode the ID token and extract the relevant claim from the payload.

 The ID token is base64url-encoded and signed by the authorization server, the SMART App should verify the signature to ensure the token’s integrity and authenticity.